-At the conclusion of this meeting, Mr. Yoshiyuki Nakanishi will have served 2 years as outside director of the Company.
+At the conclusion of this meeting, Mr. Yoshiyuki Nakanishi will have served 3 years as outside director of the Company.

 Some of the Company's subsidiaries have business relationships involving the maintenance and sale of industrial machinery, etc. with DIC Corporation, where Mr. Yoshiyuki Nakanishi previously served as a business executive.
-However, the transaction amount that business relationship generates is less than 0.01% of the Company's consolidated revenue, which is immaterial, and the Company also has no history of purchases from DIC Corporation (for the fiscal year ended March 31, 2022).
+However, the transaction amount that business relationship generates is less than 0.01% of the Company's consolidated revenue and less than 0.01% of consolidated net sales of DIC Corporation (for the fiscal year ended March 31, 2023), which is immaterial.
 Therefore, this has no impact on his independence.

-The Company has registered Mr. Yoshiyuki Nakanishi with domestic financial instrument exchanges (where the Company is listed) as independent director.
+The Company has registered Mr. Yoshiyuki Nakanishi with the Tokyo Stock Exchange (where the Company is listed) as independent director.